 What is Holistic Treatment?

 The term “holistic” refers to a whole person approach during health care interventions.
 It focuses on both the mind and body so that someone can heal completely.
 Most treatment centers view holistic approaches as an opportunity for clients to visit both their physical and psychological needs.
-With various holistic methods, such as meditation, yoga, acupuncture, and massage therapy, clients will see improvements in their rehabilitation, as well as other parts of their lives.
+With various holistic methods, such as meditation, and yoga, clients will see improvements in their rehabilitation, as well as other parts of their lives.

 What Takes Place in a Holistic Treatment Program?